avicens/getting_cleaning_data/CodeBook.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

+## Getting tidy data set
+Data files were merged and cleaned in order to get a tidy dataset including the averages of the measurements on the mean and standard deviation.

 ## Code Book
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.